Employers issue Form 16, TDS certificate to employees every year. Due date to issue Form 16 is 15th June.

 - Entertainment Allowance

 - It is exempt only for government employees.
-Entertainment Allowance up to Rs.
-5,000 is allowed.
+The employee can claim an Entertainment Allowance of up to INR 5,000.

 - Employment Tax

-- Also known as professional tax.
+- Employment Tax is also known as professional tax.
 An employer pays it on behalf of the employee to the state government.
 It ranges from INR 2,400 to INR 2,500.

 Total Income from Salary